-This section summarizes the OpenACC 2.0 Fortran API extensions that PGI supports.
+This section summarizes the OpenACC API extensions implemented in the NVIDIA Fortran compiler.

 3.4.1. acc_malloc

 The acc_malloc function returns a device pointer, in a variable of type(c_devptr), to newly allocated memory on the device.
 If the data can not be allocated, this function returns C_NULL_DEVPTR.